 About the Author

 This website is based on the research of Cynthia Culver Prescott.
-I am an Associate Professor of History at the University of North Dakota.
+I am a Professor of History at the University of North Dakota.
 I have written a book about the approximately 200 western pioneer monuments featured on this website.
 Pioneer Mother Monuments: Creating Cultural Memory was published by the University of Oklahoma Press in April 2019.
 In it, I trace changing portrayals of race, gender and national identity in western pioneer monuments erected from their origins in the 1890s to the present.

 About the Programmer

 Timothy Prescott is an Associate Professor of Mathematics at the University of North Dakota.
 He is responsible for the various interactive aspects of this website.
 His research focuses on probability and evolving sets.